sjc274/Synth/README.md

-# Synth
-Program Synthesizer
+# Enumerative Program Synthesizer - Based on TopDown Algorithm

-Using TopDownEnumerative Algorithm to synthesize target programs with given input-output examples
+# Introduction ✏️
+* This project is built to automatically synthesize the targeted program with a list of few input-output examples.
+* It's built with Java, with cfg package.